ajavierfc/ed2klink/README.md

-# No validated ed2k link extension for phpBB 3.1+
+# Non validated ed2k link extension for phpBB 3.1+
-NOT VALIDATED ed2k link processor extension for phpBB 3.1+ forums, based in the original MOD for previous versions.
+NON VALIDATED ed2k link processor extension for phpBB 3.1+ forums, based in the original MOD for previous versions.

 This extension doesn't pass the phpBB official validation process.
 I wont do further work or mainteinance on it.